Kiln Drying Your Own Wood

 Pinless meters, on the other hand, don’t penetrate the wood’s surface, so they won’t damage the wood.
 Another advantage is that a woodworker can “scan” many board feet of wood simply and quickly.

-Pinless meters take readings at a fixed depth, but do require sufficient pressure to give a correct reading.
-They may also be susceptible to scratches or damage on the sensing pad.
+Pinless meters take a composite average of the MC from the surface to about 1 inch deep, and the readings are obtained from a greater surface area than pin meters.
+They do, however, require sufficient pressure to give a correct reading and may also be susceptible to scratches or damage on the sensing pad.

 Wagner has models for woodworkers who need to measure wood moisture in all wood species – from the more common softwoods and hardwoods to rare tropical species.